jabotxie/Learning_Management_System_059/README.md

    a. save the user info again
    b. save the forum (and the post in it)
    c.
 End the program

-The student class takes care of the functions students can perform in the discussion board.

 #### UserInfo.txt
 The text file that includes all the user data